 - Presents annual Tu B’Shevat seders, linking Jewish spiritual traditions to environmental concerns

-- Sends BAS reps to environmental demonstrations such as the People’s Climate March
+- Accompanies BAS members to environmental demonstrations such as the People’s Climate March

 - Works with BAS administration to make sure the synagogue building follows best environmental practices